boonto/landsofcinder/README.md

 # Lands of Cinder

-This is an isometric role-playing game for PCs/Macs and Android based on [libGDX](https://github.com/libgdx/libgdx).
+This is an isometric role-playing game for desktops and Android based on [libGDX](https://github.com/libgdx/libgdx).
 A big part is allowing users to create content for the game with the inbuilt editor and sharing tools.
 The online component, which consists of a node based server, is hosted [here](https://github.com/boonto/locserver).
 However, it is pretty buggy, and I commented out those parts.